 Fostering involves the whole family.
 We would expect you to have discussed your wish to foster with all members of your household, including children.
 Everyone’s views are important, as are their feelings in relation to having a fostered child living with them.
-Your supervising social workers will talk to your children and referees about their thought in regards to you becoming a foster carer.
+Your supervising social workers will talk to your children and referees about their thought regarding you becoming a foster carer.

 Our grandchildren stay with us sometimes at weekends; will I need to include them on the Expression of Interest form as a member of my household?

-The assessment process is very thorough and Applicants must be prepared for the robust assessment and be transparent and honest at all times.
-Ask your fostering service about the checks that will have to be completed as part of the assessment process.
+The assessment process is very thorough, and applicants must be prepared for the robust assessment and be transparent and honest at all times.
+Ask Evergreen Foster Care about the checks that will have to be completed as part of the assessment process.